 - a bootroom (an 65'' interactive surface with multi-touch lets customers compare Nike products’ size and color availability, league statistics and other shoe data).

 Image from demodern.com

-Another trend, dark stores, is called the future of post-pandemic as people already experienced delivery, goods collection and e-commerce and are likely to adopt at least some of those habits into their everyday lives.
+Dark stores retail tech trends are called the future of post-pandemic as people already experienced delivery, goods collection and e-commerce and are likely to adopt at least some of those habits into their everyday lives.
 It allows retailers to focus on the most important things - product quality and customer experience, and is represented by local fulfillment centers instead of traditional stores.
 Dark stores are extremely cost-effective, as retailers don’t have to spend a lot of money on store maintenance and checkouts, and time-saving, as all staff is mostly focused on order creation and delivery, which takes not more than 30 mins.

 And last but not least, robotics.
 This is probably the most tested and trialed field in the retail industry for the past few years.
 It was greatly speeded up by the pandemic and led to introduction of robots for the following purposes:

 As you can see, possibilities are endless and the part of work you are ready to delegate to robots is up to you!

 It goes without saying that there will be more tech-equipped stores and technology will definitely spread and simplify customers’ and store employees’ lives.
 Automation, cost-effectiveness and time-saving and retail transformation are the main lines of retail technology trends.